kx1t/background-radiation-monitor/README.md

 # Background Radiation Monitor

-**A simple balenaCloud application to measure and record background radiation in your area.
-Radiation is detected with a cheaply available board, and connected to a Raspberry Pi to provide InfluxDB for datalogging and Grafana for pretty charts.**
+**A simple Docker container to measure and record background radiation in your area.
+Radiation is detected with a cheaply available board, and connected to a Raspberry Pi to provide Prometheus for datalogging and Grafana for pretty charts.**

 ![grafana-dashboard](https://raw.githubusercontent.com/balenalabs-incubator/background-radiation-monitor/master/assets/grafana-dashboard.png)